Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

 Parkinson’s disease is a condition that affects control over movement.
-Treatment often involves taking medications.
-If symptoms are severe and medications don’t help, surgery may be suggested.
+Treatment often involves taking medicines.
+If symptoms are severe and medicines don’t help, surgery may be suggested.
 Surgery is not a cure.
 But it may help relieve some of the symptoms of Parkinson’s disease.
 It works mainly on tremor and rigidity.

 There are different kinds of surgery:

 Deep Brain Stimulation (DBS).
 An electrode is implanted in the brain.
 The electrode is connected to a controller that is put under the skin of the chest.
 When needed, the controller sends pulses through the electrode.
 The pulses interrupt brain signals that cause certain symptoms.